rust-lang/rust/text/0000-type-ascription.md

 # Summary

-Add type ascription to expressions and patterns.
+Add type ascription to expressions.
+(An earlier version of this RFC covered type ascription in patterns too, that has been postponed).

 Type ascription on expression has already been implemented.
-Type ascription on patterns can probably wait until post-1.0.

 See also discussion on [#354](https://github.com/rust-lang/rfcs/issues/354) and [rust issue 10502](https://github.com/rust-lang/rust/issues/10502).